laserimouto/VRChatCameraWorks/README.md

 * Currently, networking / Udon sync is not implemented.
 * Fisheye and fade transitions require rendering multiple camera views, so the performance cost is quite high.

 ## Troubleshooting

-**UI / Menu elements are visible in the output camera**: Check the `Culling Mask` layers on your Output Camera. `UI`, `UI Menu` and `Player Local` should be disabled.
+**UI elements / menus are visible in the output**: Check the `Culling Mask` layers on your Output Camera. `UI`, `UI Menu` and `Player Local` should be disabled.
 Additionally, `reserved1-3` should be disabled if running in desktop (non-VR) mode.

 ![](./docs/cullingmask.png)

-**No output in desktop window when enabling output camera**: Make sure the Final Output Camera has the highest `Depth` in the scene (default 100 is the highest), and set `Target Eye = None (Main Display)`.
+**No output in desktop window when enabling output camera**: Make sure the final Output Camera has the highest `Depth` in the scene (default 100 is the highest), and set `Target Eye = None (Main Display)`.
 You may need to keep the Camera disabled by default, otherwise it gets removed by VRC when loading the world.

 **Projection mode is wrong when mixing Fisheye and regular cameras**: Make sure *all* CinemachineVirtualCameras have Mode Override set (CinemachineVirtualCamera > Lens > Advanced).
 Orthographic for Fisheye, Perspective for regular camera.